kognise/vatsim-multiproxy/README.md

 Make sure you installed Npcap with WinPcap compatibility mode enabled.

+**What's happening?
+Some of the aircraft are invisible!**

+Due to the way this works, you may have to wait for them to move positions until they show up.
+You may also be able to disconnect and reconnect your radar client.

 **I tried to connect a radar client to the proxy but it isn't working properly, what's the issue?**

 Multiproxy does not send any outbound packets so not everything may work as expected, and at least so far I haven't tested any radar client connections.